Maury Island Aquatic Reserve

 A Citizen Stewardship Committee, led by the Vashon Nature Center, organizes shoreline restoration monitoring, seastar surveys, forage fish monitoring and cliff-nesting bird surveys in and around Maury Island Aquatic Reserve.
 The group serves as the site steward for a Department of Natural Resources Acidification Nearshore Monitoring Network (ANeMoNe) site located in the aquatic reserve.
 The committee also works to educate others about nearshore ecology, the Aquatic Reserve's condition, and planning issues that affect the reserve.
-For more information on the committee and how to get involved visit aquaticreserves.org and the Vashon Nature Center BeachNET volunteer website.
+For volunteer opportunities and more information on how to get involved visit the Maury Island committee website and the Vashon Nature Center BeachNET volunteer website.

 Science and Monitoring

 The Aquatic Reserves Program Data Viewer is an interactive map with monitoring data collected by the Aquatic Reserves Program and Citizen Stewardship Committees.
 Click here to view the interactive map.

 - Shoreline Armoring in the Puget Sound: Impacts on nearshore habitat in the Maury Island Aquatic Reserve (Miller et. al., 2018)

 - Eelgrass Abundance and Depth Distribution at Two Environmental Aquatic Reserves: Maury Island and Fidalgo Bay (Gaeckle, 2009)